JeremyLikness/azure-fn-file-process-hol/README.md

 6. In the next dialog, choose the `Blob trigger` template.
 You can leave `Connection` blank or populate it with `AzureWebJobsStorage`.
 Type `import` for the `Path`.

     ![Blob Trigger](media/step-01-05-blob-trigger.png)
-7. When class is created, ensure it looks like this (if you did not fill out the `Connection` in the previous step, you can add it here):
+7. After the class is created, ensure it looks like this (if you did not fill out the `Connection` in the previous step, you can add it here):

     ```csharp
     namespace FileProcessor